 An “Auction Estimate” is a guide to what an item might sell for at auction, based on what similar items have sold for at previous auctions and current market conditions.
 Auction Estimates relate to auction prices, not retail prices (which are typically considerably higher).
 In other words, an auction estimate gives an indication of the auction value of an item.
 These are not inflated prices, but aim to be a realistic guide.Any item can of course sell for less or more than the auction estimate, depending on the interest on the day.

 Please ask our friendly staff for the price guides for any items you are interested in.
 Joining our Loyalty Club also enables you to view the price guides on our website.
 For all other enquiries regarding price guides, please contact us.

 Some items may have reserves.
-If there is a reserve, it will always be less than the price guide (auction estimates).
+If there is a reserve, it will always be less than or equal to the price guide (auction estimates).
 Reserves are confidential between the vendor and auctioneer.